Ultimate Guide to Facial Volume Loss

 Weight Loss and Extreme Dieting Maintaining a healthy weight can do wonders for an individual's overall health.
 However, losing weight can exacerbate the aging process and cause a naturally thin face to appear even thinner.
 When the small amount of natural fat is further reduced from an already thin face due to extreme dieting, it can create a worn out look, along with other health problems.

-Individuals who are overweight and rapidly lose extra pounds will also notice volume loss in their face, and perhaps in a negative way.
-Losing large amounts of weight in a short period of time can cause unwanted sagging of facial skin if the body is unable to adapt to the new body contours, leaving hanging skin on the cheeks and neck.
+Individuals who are overweight and rapidly lose extra pounds will also notice volume loss in their faces.
+Losing large amounts of weight in a short time can cause unwanted sagging of facial skin if the body is unable to adapt to the new body contours, leaving hanging skin on the cheeks and neck.
 Although weight loss is typically a positive experience for an overweight individual, too much fat loss in the face can cause unintended aging of the skin.

 Outdoor runners aren't the only ones who can fall victim to lost facial volume due to strenuous exercise - even though the addition of sun exposure can make matters worse.
 There is also a term called "gym face," which is used to describe individuals who frequently practice long distance cardiovascular exercises in the gym.
 According to Dr. Preema Vig, an advanced aesthetic doctor, a thinner face can happen as a result of engaging in exercises that melt fat all over the body, including the face.
 In working out so intensely to burn off the fat covering the abdominal region and thighs, you may naturally induce facial volume loss as well.

 According to the U.S. National Library of Medicine's National Institutes of Health, the sun's UV rays are made up of UVA and UVB energy.
 UVB reaches the epidermis and can additionally damage an individual's DNA.
-UV rays penetrate into a deeper level of skin by reaching the dermis.
-UV rays cause elastin to build up in an abnormal manner, creating enzymes that in turn make ‘solar scars,’ where collagen is broken down.
+UV rays penetrate a deeper level of the skin by reaching the dermis.
+UV rays cause elastin to build up abnormally, creating enzymes that in turn make ‘solar scars,’ where collagen is broken down.
 The Cleveland Clinic Hospital calls solar scars a disorganized cluster of collagen fibers that contribute to skin appearing older due to sun damage.

 The harmful UV rays found in other sources, like indoor tanning booths, can also damage collagen and the network of elastin fibers over time.
 Sun-damaged skin is generally found more often on areas of the body that are the most exposed to UV rays, such as the face, arms, and chest.

-Facial Bone and Muscle Decrease Not only do the levels of face fat decline with age, facial bone mass also reduces.
-Individuals may also experience facial muscle atrophy to an extent with age, making the middle of the face appear as though it has collapsed.
+Facial Bone and Muscle Decrease Not only do the levels of face fat decline with age, but facial bone mass also reduces.
+Individuals may also experience facial muscle deterioration to an extent with age, making the middle of the face appear as though it has collapsed.